yknx4/api-diff/README.md

  - `ADMIN_PORT` = This is the dashboard port.
  - `SECRET` = Here you should set a secret in the form `login:password` for Basic Auth, we don't want strangers peeking.

-Api-Diff comes bundled with `yarn dev` command that starts the diffy locally.
+Api-Diff comes bundled with `yarn dev` command that starts the Api-Diff locally.
 You can then go to your browser at [http://localhost:8081](http://localhost:8081/) to see the dashboard.

 That was cool but now you want to compare old and new versions of your own service.
 Here’s how you can